sebestyenhompot/beautiful-jekyll/_posts/2019-05-27-structuring_data.md

 ---
 layout: post
-title: Progress with the data structuring assignment
+title: Class 9 Structuring Data Assignment
 ---

 I tried using the following method: First collecting all the articles into one text file and removing the #ID tag and data, the other